coreruleset/documentation/content/concepts/false_positives_tuning.md

 ## What are False Positives?

 CRS provides _generic_ attack detection capabilities.
 A fresh CRS deployment has no awareness of the web services that may be running behind it, or the quirks of how those services work.
-Let's describe the possible scenarios with using an image:
+The following image describes the possible scenarios for an individual request:

 ```mermaid
 %%{init: {"themeVariables": {"quadrant1Fill": "#00ff00", "quadrant2Fill": "#ff0000", "quadrant4Fill": "#ffff00"} }}%%